 Harry’s Bedroom/Misc.
-Locations (montage?): Harry celebrates the start of his brand new relationship with June, enthusing to the audience via narration about his new-found lust for life; his re-awakened muse.
-June is similarly smitten and overwhelmed by this new development and narrates her feelings accordingly.
+Locations (montage?): Harry celebrates the start of his brand new relationship with June, sitting on the Couch he enthuses about his new-found lust for life; his re-awakened muse.
+June is similarly smitten.
+She sits on the opposite interview chair, overwhelmed by this new development and narrating her feelings accordingly.
 They narrate that the Palais gig is just around the corner.
 But as Harry wholeheartedly embraces the new relationship, June starts to feel like something’s wrong.
-The sequence ends with her taking a pregnancy test (staged such that Harry is unaware).
+Harry’s narrative focuses on his enhanced muse and incredible creative output; June’s is subtly different, focusing on their shared dreams and aspirations and that they are so similar, they “get each other.”
+And that when they’re together, nothing else seems to matter: the rest of the world just fades away.
+Unfortunately, sometimes the rest of the world has a way of intruding, whether that intrusion was planned or not.
+The sequence ends with her taking a pregnancy test (staged such that Harry is unaware) – reading instructions on a pregnancy test, sitting down to pee (staged tastefully!) and then waiting anxiously for the result.
 Her body language leaves no doubt that the result points to a world of complication in her/their future.
-(SATURDAY NIGHT AND SUNDAY MORNING/SUMMER RAIN)
+(SATURDAY NIGHT AND SUNDAY MORNING/SUMMER RAIN) (i.e: at this point both June and the audience will know that she is pregnant, though no other characters will.)

+(NB: Playing with the idea of a second interview chair as the narratives start to diverge – Harry’s on the one hand and June’s on the other.)

 End of Act 1